pan0spap/telnet-traffic-analysis-wireshark/README.md

 ---

-## Key Findings
-- Telnet transmits all data in **plaintext**
-- User credentials (username and password) were visible in captured packets
-- No encryption is used, making the protocol highly insecure
-- Attackers can easily intercept sensitive information using packet sniffing tools

----

 ## Conclusion
 The experiment confirms that Telnet should not be used in modern systems.
 Secure alternatives such as SSH should be implemented to protect sensitive communications.